zoometh/thomashuet/profiles/oxford/team/thomas.md

     - internationalisation meeting with Crystal, Stefania Merlo, Ash Smith

 ### ManCom Monthly report
->12th Apr 22 - 24th May 22
+>12th Apr 22 - 25th May 22

 - Processed some bulks, added some basemaps

 - Worked on:
     - the translation from `en` ➡ `ar`, and `en` ➡ `fr`, for the Arches v7 with Crystal, Ash and Stefania Merlo
     - the ring-fencing function with Kristen and Ash
+    - French-language MOOC comments with the University of Durham

-- Created a JavaScript/HTML interactive presentation repository on EAMENA Github: https://eamena-oxford.github.io/reveal.js which integrates, among other things, `<iframe>`: EAMENA database search URLs, 3D models, etc.
-    - Michael created the first resume for the NEOM area (NW Arabia), Mel put it on social media
+- Created a JavaScript/HTML interactive presentation repository on EAMENA Github: https://eamena-oxford.github.io/reveal.js which integrates, among other things, `<iframe>`: EAMENA database search URLs, 3D models, etc. Michael created a first abstract for the NEOM area (NW Arabia), Mel put it on social media

 - 1<sup>st</sup> meeting on the [APAAME photograph archive](https://www.flickr.com/photos/apaame/collections), to see how it can be (i) moved from Flickr to an ArchDAMS structure (as [HEIR](http://heir.arch.ox.ac.uk/pages/home.php?login=true) or [Manar-al-Athar](http://www.manar-al-athar.ox.ac.uk) archives) (ii, to follow) properly addressed by EAMENA

 - Start testing the IIIF framework on a training Arches/EAMENA instance

-- Liaising with OB to help with French-language MOOC comments (Durham University)

 - Attended some CH lectures, and the AWS London Summit